hackingmaterials/rocketsled/docs_rst/index.rst

 :doc:`Tutorial 1 - Basic usage </basic>`
 ------------------------

+*Tutorials 1 and 2 require some knowledge of Fireworks.
+If you aren't comfortable with Fireworks, please work through the tutorials* `here <https://hackingmaterials.lbl.gov/fireworks/>`_.

 In this tutorial we demonstrate how to get a basic optimization loop up and running with a FireWorks workflow.